Forest Research Institute (India): Training facility

 Within its campus, it hosts Indira Gandhi National Forest Academy (IGNFA), which is a separate organization of the Indian Ministry of Environment and Forests (MOEF).
 It also hosts the Central Academy for State Forest Services (CASFOS).
 The Wildlife Institute of India was on campus but now has moved to Chandrabani, and is an independent organization under MoEF.
 IIFM is an independent autonomous organization of MoEF and has good liaisons with FRI for forestry research and related activities.
 Presently IIM Kashipur running its executive management course on weekends for working person in this campus.
 The deemed university of FRI runs four MSc courses viz.
 Cellulose & Paper Technology, Environment Management, Forestry Management, Wood Science Technology and two P.G.Diploma courses in Natural Resource Management and Aroma Technology.
 It also enrolls a large number of research scholars every year for Ph.D.

 Museum

-The museum is open from 9:30am to 5:00pm daily.
-There is an entry fee of ₹40 per person and a nominal entry fee for vehicles.
+The museum is open from 9:30 am to 5:00 pm daily.
+There is an entry fee of ₹15 per person and a 25 for scooty and bikes for cars vary nominal entry fee for vehicles.

 There are six sections in the museum: